 It now appears, however, that they have the wrong man.
-Someone posting as Lanza emphatically denied that he was involved in the killings.
+His profile has been deleted, but before it was, someone posting as Lanza emphatically denied that he was involved in the killings.

 "Everyone shut the f--- up it wasn't me," Lanza posted, according to a screenshot shared on Twitter by one of his friends.